I wish I could take pictures that could better capture the insane layers of flavors in this simple and crowd / lover / belly pleasing dish.

 I’m sure that you, like me, will eat this and come up with a few little alterations of your own.
 Me, I obviously love salt, super spiciness, garlic and ginger.
 I find the criminal sin of the home cook is to not season (salt and pepper) at nearly every step.
 I season everything.
 Everything gets love.
 EVERYTHING.

-Also did you know that a pinch is basically 3 of your fingers coming together, saying ‘let’s do this, bitches’ to each other and grabbing as much salt as they possible can?
+Also did you know that a pinch is basically 3 of your fingers coming together, saying ‘let’s do this, bitches’ to each other and grabbing as much salt as they possibly can?
 Before school, I thought a pinch was how I pinch John’s booty — thumb and pointer.
 No. Get that middle finger involved too.
 Menage.
 A. Trois.

 Anyhoo, make it once, make your changes.
 I’m sure a nice little squiggle of sriracha before baking would be the tits on this.